bilolman/rsschool-cv/cv.md

 Over the past few years of my career as a developer, I've made sure that I've chosen the right field.
 I can confidently say that my passion for continuous learning has helped me achieve great things throughout my career.

 I have a year experience in front-end development.
 During my career, I participated in many interesting and challenging projects.
-I am sure that the experience gained in the past will be useful in my future career.
+I am sure that the experience I gained in the past few years will be useful in my future career.

 ## Skills